Convert Calories per Second-Square Centimeter to Kilowatts per Square Meter

 When do you need to convert between Calories per Second-Square Centimeter and Kilowatts per Square Meter?

-A heat-flux unit equal to 1,000 W/m².
+A heat-flux unit equal to exactly 1,000 W/m².
 Calorie per Second-Square Centimeter and Kilowatt per Square Meter are both heat flux units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.